WyderL24/Music-Box-with-Arduino/README.md

 Create a folder MP3 or just put files in root.
 Rename your birthday music file as 0001.mp3 (DFPlayer plays them by number).

+**🎁 How It Works**

+Press button → music plays.
+Press again → music stops.
+You can add multiple songs (0001.mp3, 0002.mp3, etc.) and change button logic to play the next song.
+Add an LED to blink while music plays for extra effect.

 **DONATION:**
     **Paypal - paypal.me/wyderl04**